Cooking My Dreams

 A healthy and vegetarian Farro salad with grilled vegetables, perfect for a summer lunch or picnic in the park, or as a side for a barbecue.
 It's rich in fibers and full of vegetables.
 You can also meal prep it and make it in advance.
 A delicious summer farro salad to be enjoyed with friends and family.

 There's nothing better than eating a cold meal on a hot summer day.
-Even though the days where I don't turn on my stove or oven are very rare.
+Even though the days when I don't turn on my stove or oven are very rare.
 But still, at least the meal will be refreshing!

 Is Farro healthy?